drivet/website/content/posts/2020/website-identity.md

 And yet, even so, there are subtleties in that distinction that are understandably confusing.
-The process of obtaining your hotel access key, for example, will almost certainly involve an authentication step - you'll probably have to show your passport or driver's licence to the front desk, for example.
+The process of obtaining your hotel access key, for example, will almost certainly involve an authentication step - you'll probably have to show your passport or driver's licence to the front desk.

-### The Shape of OAuth

-It can be a confusing distinction, because the OAuth protocol *does* include one or two authentication steps, as we'll see, but these steps are strictly in the service of obtaining access to a resource.
-It's the access that's the final goal, not the identity.
+In the same vein, and pretty much for the same reason, the OAuth protocol *does* include one or two authentication steps as well, before the token is issued.

+This leads some people to conclude that OAuth can be used as an authentication protocol, and they're *almost* right, which makes it all the more insidious.
+It's actually not that difficult to build an authentication protocol on top of OAuth but

+### OAuth's Moving Parts

 The OAuth [spec][8] defines several actors:

 * The *end user*, or the one who owns the resources.
-In the above example, that would be the person who is trying to put their tweets on their blog.
+In the above example, that would be the person who is trying to print their photos.
 * The *client* or the application acting on behalf of the user.
-This would be the blogging application, in the above example.
+This would be the printing application (A), in the above example.
 * The *resource service*.
-This would be Twitter's API.
-This is what the blog wants to access.
+This would be the photo shraing service (B).
 * The *authorization server*, existing alongside the resource service.
-This manages the actual OAuth protocol, so your blog can get access to those tweets.
+This manages the actual OAuth protocol.

 The central idea behind OAuth is that the end user delegates resource access to the client application, so that the application can access the resources